 It was 20:00.
 Like any road trip we started from my new home and made an almost immediate pit stop for snacks and beverages.
 It was quite funny to see the difference in the preferred snacks between me and the guys.
 I had never even seen any of the snacky bits and nibbles they selected which they swore were the “best snacks” ever!!
 After that I snuggled into the back seat.
 I had brought a pillow and my MP3 player and headset and — of course — my laptop with a swanky cool new charger/extension cord I invested in that plugs into the car’s cigarette lighter to keep in Shiva’s car.
 Every girl should have one of these 😉 If it had been on an “old school” road trip we could have brought a blender and made margaritas in the car, haha!!!

 We stayed on the road for about an hour and then Shiva’s mate, who was driving, pulled over all of a sudden on the motorway.
 But not on a shoulder because there wasn’t one.
 He pulled over on the far slow lane, put on the hazard lights on then when the coast was clear he stepped out of the car.
 What the hell?
 On what planet was THAT safe?
 Cars were going full freeway speeds and we were parked in the slow lane.
 Cars travel fast here.
 Imagine how fast trucks can go.
 This is why it is important for truck drivers to have the correct 44 tonne lorry insurance, to make sure you are covered in case of any accidents.
-This applies to any vehicle driver to make sure they have the right insurance before being on the road.
-You’ll also want to make sure that you get the right sort of training for how to drive a truck.
+This applies to any vehicle driver to make sure they have the right insurance before being on the road, just in case an accident were to happen on these busy roads.
+If you’re not covered, then its best to seek out insurance as soon as possible in case you’re involved in an accident and have to reach out to an accident lawyer springfield il, or a firm more local to you.
+If its a truck you’re driving though, you’ll also want to make sure that you get the right sort of training for how to drive a truck.
 You can find out where to get your CDL training here if you are interested.
 This will hopefully teach you to not drive to fast as I was not a happy girl.
 Turns out he had to pee – apparently really bad, eh???
 And, according to the guys, this was “okay, mam, it is perfectly normal” on the motorway.
 Really?
 Hmmm…seemed unsafe as hell to me but okay.

 Around 23:00 we decided to stop at “a really good place” that had western style food and, according to the boys, “very clean toilets for a truck stop”.
 Oh great 🙂 haha They were actually spot on with their description.
 There were indeed three restaurants there at the truck stop.
 McDonalds, a coffee house called Happy Coffee Day or something like that and an Indian diner.
 I told the guys I wanted to pay for dinner so please pick what they wanted and they picked the Indian restaurant.
 And not just any trucker Indian restaurant.
 In true Indian style where everything for me is black and white or night and day …it was a vegetarian trucker Indian diner.
 Wow, I really didn’t see that coming!
 That would certainly not fly in the U.S. And of course I was the only foreigner there, and the one of only a couple women, so the whole place turned around to check us out as we walked in.